 “I enjoy meeting people and helping them with their queries.
 Hearing loss can cause frustration and isolation, leading to loss of confidence.
 If I’m able to improve someone’s quality of life by sharing information or raising awareness of how others can help, then that’s very satisfying.”
 RB

-- Training – learning new skills, and gaining up-to-date knowledge of issues affecting deaf and hard of hearing people
+- Training – learning new skills, and gaining up-to-date knowledge of issues affecting people confronting deafness, tinnitus and hearing loss

 - Experience – meeting new people in different situations, building new friendships with other Action on Hearing Loss volunteers

-- Fulfilment– knowing that the information you provide will make a real difference to those who receive it, and raising deaf awareness throughout society as a whole
+- Fulfilment– knowing that the time you provide will make a real difference to the people we support, and raising deaf awareness throughout society as a whole

 - Expenses – all reasonable expenses incurred as a result of your volunteering will be reimbursed according to the Action on Hearing Loss expenses policy

-- Opportunity to try other volunteering roles within Action on Hearing Loss.
+- Opportunity to try other volunteering roles locally with Action on Hearing if available

 You may need to be able to travel locally, whether by car or public transport.
 All reasonable travel expenses will be reimbursed, according to the Action on Hearing Loss Travel and Subsistence Policy.